-Addendum: European river cruises, chartering the intimate 90-passenger ROYAL CROWN, ply the Rhine, Moselle, Saar and Danube May-July.
+Addendum: European river cruises, chartering the intimate 90-passenger ROYAL CROWN, ply the Rhine, Main, and Danube rivers and the Belgian and Dutch waterways May-July.
 See the website for details.

 Ships, Year Delivered & Passengers: HEBRIDEAN PRINCESS (Built 1964 as COLUMBIA and rebuilt into a cruise ship in 1989 & 50 passengers)

 Passenger Profile: Mainly British aged 50+ with many repeat passengers and occasionally Americans and other Europeans

 Itineraries: March to November including Scotland, Northern Ireland, Ireland, Isle of Man and Norway.
 In any one season, no cruise is repeated.
 Here are samplings of partial itineraries: